lu-dwig/portfolio-project/README.md

  * HTML - this is the basic language that i used to build the sturucture of the pages .

+ * CSS- used css in modifying the media display

  * Bootstrap- this is what I used to style the pages including the finall layout